 One of the most debated topics in the crypto space is crypto vs. stocks.
 Most investors are nervous about the stock market and are constantly looking for alternative investments such as cryptocurrencies.

 However, they still want to understand whether cryptos are better than stocks so that they can make sound decisions.

 Some of the overarching questions in their minds include; should I invest in stocks or cryptocurrencies?

-Are cryptos more profitable than stocks?
+Are cryptos more profitable than stocks in 2022?
 What are the key differences between stocks and cryptos?
 To find the answers to these questions, read on!

 Crypto Risk vs Stock Risk

 All investments carry some risk.
 Weighing the risks between bitcoins vs. stocks is critical in deciding on the assets to add to your portfolio.
 With individual stocks, there are risks involved.

 There is a risk that it might not grow, and dividends might be cut.
 These are risks that are common with many investments.

 What makes stocks different is that there are predictors who offer some guidance investors can use to understand where prices might go.